Fort of Bost: History

-In 2006, construction began on a cobblestone road to lead from the south of Lashkargah to the Qala-e-Bost Arch (known to readers of James A. Michener's Caravans as Qala Bist.)
+In 2006, construction began on a cobblestone road from the south of Lashkargah to the Qala-e-Bost Arch (known to readers of James A. Michener's Caravans as Qala Bist.)
 As of April 2008, it was possible to descend into an ancient shaft about 20 feet across and 200 feet deep, with a series of dark side rooms and a spiral staircase leading to the bottom.
 In 2020, restoration work started on the fort.

-In 2021, it became home to hundreds of people who fled Taliban clashes.
+In 2021, it became home to hundreds of people who fled from Taliban clashes.